jg-digital-media/jgdm-100DaysOfCode/work/codersnotes-r2.md

 + Project URL: https://projects.jonniegrieve.co.uk/react-scoreboard/
 + React Docs - Lifting State: https://reactjs.org/docs/lifting-state-up.html

+## Day 54

+Big problems setting up this Course Review App with a REST Application and the Slim Framework.

++ Uncaught Error: Function name must be a string in C:\xampp\htdocs\jgdm-100daysofcode\php\php_rest_api\public\index.php:22 Stack trace: #0 {main} thrown in C:\xampp\htdocs\jgdm-100daysofcode\php\php_rest_api\public\index.php on line 22

++ Slim Application Error:  Cannot find a particular class

+It's one or the other.
+The best thing I can do for now is try and build up the rest of the methods so I can move on with the app until I can get this sorted.
+When successful, the App will as it stands return JSON data only which proves data has been sucessfully accessed.
+A lot to get through.

 ## Day 53

 When creating ````.db```` files on the command line make sure database tables are populated  do not forget the semi colon.